 The UPA government and French aerospace major Dassault sealed a work share agreement in what is being described as a big step forward, almost two years after negotiations began in the deal for 126 Rafale fighter jets to be bought by India.
 The French and Indian governments are also working on an agreement for a sovereign guarantee that Dassault will supply, service and maintain the Rafale’s over the next 40 years.
 NDTV

 The French and Indian defence ministers agreed on Monday to overcome any differences and finalise the sale of 126 fighter jets to India in a deal worth an estimated $15 billion, the Indian defence ministry said.On Monday, French defence minister Jean-Yves Le Drian met his Indian counterpart Manohar Parrikar, who was appointed defence minister last month.“Both sides agreed to take forward the strategic co-operation between the two countries.
 They discussed all issues including Rafale.
-It was decided that whatever differences still existed would be resolved in a fast-track manner,” said Indian defence ministry spokesman Sitanshu Kar.Livemint
+It was decided that whatever differences still existed would be resolved in a fast-track manner,” said Indian defense ministry spokesman Sitanshu Kar.Livemint

 Manohar Parrikar an engineer by profession is a graduate of the prestigious IIT and has a reputation for honesty